projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 I/O Emulation
 -------------

-The device model (DM) is a place for managing User VM devices: it allocates memory for the User VMs, configures and initializes the devices shared by the guest, loads the virtual BIOS and initializes the virtual CPU state, and invokes the hypervisor service to execute the guest instructions.
+The Device Model (DM) is a place for managing User VM devices: it allocates memory for the User VMs, configures and initializes the devices shared by the guest, loads the virtual BIOS and initializes the virtual CPU state, and invokes the hypervisor service to execute the guest instructions.